jackmoody11/jackmoody11.github.io/README.md

 This is the repo for my personal website.
 This site uses the following technologies:

 - React/Gatsby.js
-- Javascript (for making AJAX calls to render code for Project Euler problems)
+- Javascript for making AJAX calls to render code for Project Euler problems (currently working on Typescript)
 - Bootstrap (for CSS styling and grid system)